nicotitta/PortSwigger-Academy-Notes/SQLi/Scripts/README.md

 ---

 ## Script Naming Convention
-Scripts are named according to the la
+Scripts are named according to the corresponding lab

 ---